Why write a market research brief?

-Writing and agreeing a market research brief clarifies your research needs.
+Writing and agreeing a marketing research brief clarifies your research needs.
 It also makes sure your colleagues are on-board with your ideas.
-In turn this helps an agency write a better research proposal, deliver more useful research.
+In turn this helps an agency write a better research proposal and deliver more useful research.
 In turn it helps you improve your marketing and achieve your desired business outcomes!
 Here are some questions to consider and headings to structure your brief.

 Background to brief

 First, describe the problem you wish to solve i.e. what makes this brief necessary.
 Include any relevant context, for example, what has already been done, what information you have, why you wish to conduct research now, and how the issue or challenge fits with any other initiatives within the company.

-Next, explain your business objectives such as to increase sales, attract lapsed customers.
+Next, explain your business (or marketing) objectives such as to increase sales, attract lapsed customers.
 Be as specific as you can.

 Then, describe the purpose of, or expected outcomes from conducting this piece of work.
 Specifically, what decisions do you wish to make?
 Perhaps to revitalise your brand, or create a product or campaign?

 Market research objectives and needs

 Market research objectives should follow from business and project objectives.
 So summarise your research aims and information needs.
 It helps to list the questions you require answering.
 Be clear whether you require understanding (more qualitative objectives), or to measure something (more quantitative objectives), or both.